-Freeze milk only if you don’t plan on drinking it afterward because it may separate; but for baking and cooking, it is fine!
+*Milk is different.
+You can freeze milk, but only if you don't plan on drinking it.
+It's likely to separate, but for baking and cooking, it should be fine!

 It's much easier to cook a huge pot of grains — everything from rice and quinoa to barley and bulger — in one fell swoop and then freeze smaller portions to reheat later.
 You can either remove a packet in the morning and thaw in the refrigerator for dinner, or go straight from the freezer to the microwave or a pot with a little liquid.